JackDavidWearn/QA-Core-Practical-Project/README.md

 An SQL instance was also created, which is where the mysql database is held.
 This gets configured to have a database called `card_db`, which has a table called `cards`.
 This is then connected to from the application and used to store all of the details of the cards that are generated from the front-end of the application.
 The screenshot below shows the mysql instance, with the database and table.
 ![mysql instance](/Readme-Images/mysql_instance.png)

+## Known Issues
+At this stage there is no known issues, however this will be updated should any issues arise.

 ## Future Improvements
 In the future, this application could be extended to function more like a game, such as black jack, where a user can generate a number of randomly generated cards with the aim of getting a score of 21.
 This could also be even further extended to allow for different types of card games to be played and would therefore increase the usability and the likelyhood of a returning user base.
 The application could also be further improved by using a locally hosted Nexus repository, which would speed up the deployment stage, as all of the different images would then not have to be collected from the Dockerhub site.